kernelorg-mirror/docs_docsko_korg/source/gitolite/transparency-log.rst

 =========================
 All git-receive operations are logged in the transparency log, published at https://git.kernel.org/pub/scm/infra/transparency-logs/gitolite/git/.
-The repository in in the public-inbox v2 format and each operation is recorded as a separate RFC822 message in the YAML format.
+The repository is in the public-inbox v2 format and each operation is recorded as a separate RFC822 message with the body in YAML format.

 * https://public-inbox.org/public-inbox-v2-format.html